Free Things to Do in Manama

 Must-see spots that don't cost a penny.

-Bab Al Bahrain & Manama Souq Free
+Bab Al Bahrain and the Customs Square Free

-Al-Fateh Grand Mosque Free
+Al Fateh Grand Mosque exterior and grounds Free

 Free Cultural Experiences